HamimMahdie/FoodnStuffscheduler/README.md

 to start using the FoodnStuffScheduler.

-### Utilizing the email service
+### Utilizing the Google's SMTP API for email service

-Please swap the placeholders with an actual email that will serve the donation notifications and the app password from Google.
+To use the **"Donate"** functionality, please swap the placeholders in app.py with an server email and an app password generated from Google that will serve the donation notifications.
+For more information, visit https://support.google.com/a/answer/176600?hl=en

 ## Features